todaywasawesome/leaksignal/POLICY.md

 ##### Components

 A path glob is made up of forward-slash-separated components, with no trailing or leading slash.
-The first component is protocol specific, in HTTP/gRPC it's the `:authority` or `Host` header.
+The first component is protocol specific: in HTTP/gRPC it's the `:authority` or `Host` header.
 The rest of the components are the HTTP path, not including the query string.

 Each component can be one of the following:
 * `*`: Matches any single component.